She Loved My Poetry, I Think…

 *From Your Dictionary: ‘Pixy Stix: A confectionery item in the form of a (non-edible) straw filled with sweet-and-sour powdered candy .

-A Frog, A Hog and A Dog
+A Frog, A Hog and A Dog, #1: A Story About Friends

 For Ben & Summer